In this lesson, you will learn all that you need to about Marxist literary criticism.

 Claude McKay was a Jamaican writer and poet, and was a central figure in the Harlem Renaissance.

 Jean-Paul Sartre was one of the key figures in the philosophy of existentialism and one of the leading figures in 20th-century French philosophy and Marxism.

 Simone de Beauvoir Beauvoir wrote novels, essays, biographies, and monographs on philosophy, politics, and social issues.
 She was known for her 1949 treatise The Second Sex, a detailed analysis of women’s oppression

 Bertold Brecht German theatre practitioner, playwright, and poet.
 Brecht had been schooled in Marxism by the dissident communist Karl Korsch.
 Korsch’s version of the Marxist dialectic influenced Brecht greatly, both his aesthetic theory and theatrical practice

 More Information about Literature

-These ares some resources which can help you analyze literature
+These are some resources that can help you analyze the literature